Key takeaways

 Additional benefits

-The Chase Slate Edge can help you get a lower interest rate by 2 percent each year when you pay your bill on time and spend at least $1,000 on purchases by each card anniversary.
+Along with being an excellent balance transfer card, the Chase Slate Edge also helps you get a lower interest rate by 2 percent each year when you pay your bill on time and spend at least $1,000 on purchases by each card anniversary.
 This rate drop can happen every year you’re eligible until your interest rate reaches the prime rate plus 9.74 percent.

 Other benefits include purchase protection against damage or theft, extended warranties, secondary auto rental coverage and roadside dispatch.
-Partner benefits include three months of DoorDash DashPass membership and Instacart+ membership, although you’ll have to enroll and then cancel each subscription before the three months are up to avoid being automatically billed for each service.
+Partner benefits include three complimentary months of DoorDash DashPass membership (enrollment required by December 31, 2024), although you’ll have to enroll and then cancel the subscription before the three months are up to avoid being automatically billed for each service.

 Redemption options